enkhbatMunkhbold/restaurants_app/README.md

 ## Home

-When a user opens the **Review** page of each movie, he/she can see the reviews to the movie.
-Then, user can put his/her name and write a new review.
-The push **SEND** button on the below, after what the review will appear on a upper section, below the preexisted reviews.
+When a user goes into **Restaurant Finder** app it opens up Home page of the app first.
+A user can see the search input field with button and the default restaurant card below the search field.
+When user inputs the word into the search field and clicks the **search** button, the list of the restaurants appears in the place, where the default placeholder card used to show up.
+User can go to details page in every individual restaurant by clicking **Learn more...** button or even *favorite* them.

 ## Restaurants List

-If the user wants to delete one of the reviews, then he/she needs to bring the mouse pointer to the desired review.
-When user hovers over a review, there will appear **x** symbol at the end of the review.
-Then, the user can click on that **x** symbol and the review will disappear.
-It also will be deleted in the server side as well.
+In this page a user can see the whole list of the local restaurants, by scrolling the list up and down.
+If user wants to find out more details about a restaurant, then he/she can click on **Learn more...** button on the bottom left side of the each restaurant card, which takes a user into the details page of every individual restaurant card.

 ## Create a New Restaurant

-If user wants to edit his/her review comment, then he or she can move a mouse pointer over the review, which want to edit and if click on the review it will show underline and blinking text cursor.
-When user finishes editing review, then he/she just hits **ENTER** key and the review updates.
-It also updates in the server side using Sinatra framework based on Rack,
+If user wants to add a **New Restaurant** into the list, he/she can to to the Create New Restaurant page, by clicking on **Create** word on the top right side of the application.
+Then, user goes to the page, where he/she can fill out the form for all necessary information to create a restaurant card.

 ## Demo